SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 | Popcorn | 15$ | 25$ | 11$ |
 | Menu | 19$ | 30$ | 14$ |

-Write a program that calculates what is the total price to be paid by the customer.
+Create a program, which calculates what is the total price to be paid by the customer.

 There are also promotional discounts available for two of the movies: